trOnk12/rijksmusem/documentation/README.md

 # Sample projects

-Best way to see the AdswizzSDK in action is by studying the example projects included in the /samples folder.
+The best way to see the AdswizzSDK in action is by studying the example projects included in the /samples folder.

 ## BasicSample